-March is Endometriosis Awareness Month.
+March is Endometriosis Awareness month.
 All over the world, meetings and events are held to raise awareness for this serious disease which affects one in ten women during their reproductive years.
-That’s around 176 million women in the world.
+That’s around 200 million women in the world.
 Some experts even claim it’s one in every eight women.
 So even if you don’t suffer from it personally, chances are high that you know someone who does.
 The worldwide endometriosis awareness movement has many famous ambassadors who take a stand against this condition.
-Here, we introduce six of them.
+Here, we introduce eleven of them.